 Amazon also offers an Echo Dot variant with a digital clock feature, which is available in 'Glacier White' and 'Twilight Blue'.
 Unlike the variant we tested, it has an LED clock display to help you keep track of the time.
 Also, there's a Kids Edition of this speaker, available in 'Panda' or 'Tiger', that comes with additional parental controls.

-If you come across another version, let us know in the discussions so we can update our review.
+If you come across another version, let us know in the discussions, and we'll update our review.

 The Google Nest Mini and the Amazon Echo Dot Gen 4 are similar speakers, so depending on your usage habits, you may prefer one over the other.
 The Amazon is better for voice assistants since it has a better ambient noise performance, so the voice assistant can understand you better in noisy settings.
-While the Amazon has built-in Alexa support, the Google has built-in Google Assistant.
-Unlike the Amazon, the Google also supports Chromecast.
+While the Amazon speaker has built-in Alexa support, the Google speaker has built-in Google Assistant.
+Unlike the Amazon model, the Google one also supports Chromecast.

 The Amazon Echo Dot Gen 4 is better for voice assistants than the Apple HomePod, but the Apple is a better choice for music, videos, and podcasts.
-The Amazon comes with a mic mute feature, it supports Bluetooth, and it has bass and treble adjustments, unlike the Apple.
-However, the Apple has a more balanced sound profile out-of-the-box and a better soundstage.
+The Amazon speaker comes with a mic mute feature, it supports Bluetooth, and it has bass and treble adjustments, unlike the Apple.
+However, the Apple speaker has a more balanced sound profile out-of-the-box and a better soundstage.
 It can get louder, and it supports Apple AirPlay.
 That said, it's been discontinued, and may be harder to find in new condition.